 As time went by I was able to detox more intensely by adding saunas to my program as well as more nutrients to my regenerating body.
 It really was happening quite fast, but when it is happening to you, it can feel like forever.
 You know how it is, I wanted to be better yesterday.
-This impatience leads me to deep breathing and meditation to calm my racing mind, and eventually I included yoga.
+This impatience leads me to deep breathing and meditation to calm my racing mind, and eventually, I included yoga and acupuncture.
 But all in baby steps, and I mean that literally!
 I use to go on slow (very slow) walks around a lake in St. Paul, Minnesota and remember wishing, “If only I could walk at normal speed like all these other people.”
 I made a goal for myself that by the end of the summer in 2002, I would walk at full speed and maybe, just maybe, a little jogging.

 (I did indeed reach that goal!)

 It’s amazing when you are forced to slow down just how beautiful everything looks—how green —how colorful.
 I was able to just sit and watch the ducks and geese for hours and hours when I realized something quite life altering—I was smiling and didn’t realize it!

 This one moment is what led me to the understanding that physical and nutritional health is DIRECTLY related to emotional health and vice versa.

 As time moved on, I became quite the “organic fanatic” (Hey that could be a bumper sticker, uh?)
 The supplements I added were based on my research and in actuality; I became my own “guinea pig” since my health was in my own hands – I finally owned my life!

 In order to beat any disease (more commonly known as dis-ease), one MUST be totally committed and take full responsibility for one’s own life.
 Not just a change in diet and lifestyle, but also a change in thinking.